0xKyleCode/FilmLab/README.md

     - *DO NOT* submit the sample_data as your data.
     - You can save the new data in a new folder and edit the code to read from there.
     - You will also likely need to change the ROI where the calibration is read from on the film.
 Instructions are in the code comments.

+If something does not work, please try and troubleshoot it first.
+It will likely be versioning of some sort, which you can adjust yourself.
+Feel free to reach out if there are any further issues.
+It may be better for your purposes as well to transfer this code to a jupyter notebook.
+Likely easier to run.